amingolmahalle/my-debian-config/README.md

 Now we are installing **some practical applications** on the system:

  >sudo apt update
-> sudo apt install -y wget curl htop vim kate tmux feh mirage okular bc zip unzip rar unrar cowsay libreoffice
+> sudo apt install -y wget curl htop vim kate tmux feh mirage okular bc zip unzip rar unrar cowsay cmatrix libreoffice

 Now we should install **i3** with the below command: